 We all know digital solutions offer great benefits to utilities, from reducing infrastructure risks to saving millions of dollars.
 What would it take for the water sector – viewed as traditionally conservative and highly fragmented – to transform even faster than other sectors and become a digital leader?
 We’ll discuss how water and wastewater utilities can collaborate and share to accelerate their digital transformation.

-With extreme weather events on the rise, how can water infrastructure adapt to new risks and improve resilience.
-What are the lessons that can be learned from recent hurricanes and what are the best strategies to mitigate infrastructure damage in the aftermath of natural disaster?
+Extreme weather events are exposing the weaknesses in the resiliency of water infrastructure.
+What are the lessons learned from recent natural disasters, and what are the best strategies to mitigate infrastructure damage in future?

 A wide gulf of needs exists between municipalities and the technology providers who would serve them.
 By assembling leaders from top tier utilities to discuss bridging their technology gaps, existing suppliers and innovators can begin to meet longstanding demand.
 With the voices of the customer—the utilities—under the spotlight, tech suppliers gain valuable access to the roadmap to solving the most difficult challenges facing the municipal sector.